Post updated on

 While many protein powders are dairy-based, there are also vegan options available made from blends of nuts, vegetables, and seeds.
 When comparing protein powders, check how many grams of protein are in each scoop and how many scoops are in the entire container.

 Protein powders are particularly convenient for athletes because of their portability.
 You can mix them with non-dairy kinds of milk, water, or even oats for an additional protein boost.
-Check out our article on the best organic vegan protein powders for some good options.
+Check out Organic Vegan Rice and Pea Protein for a good option.

 Protein: 8g per cup (cooked)

 Although quinoa looks like a grain, it’s a seed.
 It is one of the few vegan foods that are a complete protein by themselves.
 You can cook quinoa in boiling water, the same as rice, or use quinoa flour as a gluten-free alternative to wheat flour in baking.

 Quinoa also has the benefit of being high in fiber, magnesium, manganese, and iron.
 Iron is a commonly deficient mineral for both athletes and vegans and is necessary for red blood cells to carry oxygen.
 Try making a quinoa salad with leafy greens such as spinach or Swiss chard for additional iron.

 It’s impossible to have a list of the best vegan protein sources without mentioning lentils.
 The percentage of protein in lentils is comparable to the percentage of protein in most animal products.
 Lentils are also a source of iron, folate, phosphorous, and manganese.
 To increase your body’s ability to absorb iron, consider adding lemon juice.